 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatement due to error or fraud may occur and not be detected.
 Alsoprojections of any evaluation of the internal financial controls over financial reportingto future periods are subject to the risk that the internal financial control overfinancial reporting may become inadequate because of changes in conditions or that thedegree of compliance with the policies or procedures may deteriorate.

-Opinion n our opinion the company has in all material respects an adequate internalfinancial control system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31st March 2018 basedon the internal control over financial reporting criteria established by the company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls overFinancial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion the company has in all material respects an adequate internalfinancial control system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31st March 2021based on the internal financial controls with reference to standalone Ind AS financialstatements criteria established by the company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls overFinancial Reporting issued by the Institute of Chartered Accountants of India.

 |For Maharishi & Co. |

 |Firm Registration No.124872W |

 |Membership No. 146144 |